 Hatches : (6 total); 2-salon, 1-head, 1-head passageway, 1-forward cabin, and 1-pilothouse.

 Mast Rails: 2” diameter, heavy guage stainless steel.

 Hull Windows: fixed; 1-galley, 4-salon, and 2-forward cabin.

 Engine Room Window: opening w/screen, starboard side over workbench/table.

-items are stored in a home garage.
+B. The Accessories: Many items are stored in a home garage.

-Barograph: recording on paper, a collectible, in bookshelf.
+Barograph: recording on paper, (a collectible), in bookshelf.

 Parallel rulers and Map Dividers: in fine mahogany box.

 2. Safety: Life Raft: Winslow, 4 man, in valise Life Jackets: 4-adult, 1-child, 2-adult automatic/self inflatable, w/tethers.
 Cable: deck mountable, for tethering to self-inflating life vests MOB: Lifesling.
 Fire Extinguishers: 1-engine room, 1-pilothouse, 1-galley, and 2-salon.
 Wind Speed: Davis, handheld.
 Horseshoe Buoy: needs recovering or buy new one.
 Radar reflector: